Laugh and learn videos - puberty part 2 - Laugh and learn videos - puberty part 2

 Students explore the physical, emotional and social changes associated with puberty.

-Management of emotional and social changes associated with puberty through the use of: coping skills; communication skills; problem solving skills and strategies.
+Year 7: Management of emotional and social changes associated with puberty through the use of: coping skills; communication skills; problem solving skills and strategies (ACCPS071).

-The impact of physcial changes on gender, cultural and sexual identities
+Year 8: The impact of physical changes on gender, cultural and sexual identities (ACCPS070).